windsource/evernote-markdown-sync/README.md

 1. Git must be installed on the machine
 2. You must get a [developer token for your Evernote account](https://dev.evernote.com/doc/articles/dev_tokens.php)
-3. Java SDK 1.7 SDK for build
+3. Java must be installed on the machine

 ## Build